johnae/spook/README.md

 [![Circle CI](https://circleci.com/gh/johnae/spook.svg?style=svg)](https://circleci.com/gh/johnae/spook)

-## Some notes on the 0.7.0 version vs previous versions

-This version has had it's innards ripped out and thrown away (so no more libuv/libluv).
-It's using just system calls now (so inotify, epoll and kqueue more or less directly).
-This was mainly so that I could enable more fine grained filesystem events watching.
-I also think this, in the end, will enable alot more use cases than as the lightweight [guard](https://github.com/guard/guard) replacement it originally was meant to be (it still works perfectly fine for that).

-For a time OS X and the BSD:s were not supported fully (wrt file system events).
-This is no longer the case as of version 0.7.3.
-So if you are on OS X or say FreeBSD - please use 0.7.3 or later.
-The reason 0.6.x and earlier versions supported BSD/OSX was that those versions used libuv.

-See the [CHANGELOG](CHANGELOG.md) for more information.

 ## Spook

 Spook started out as a light weight replacement for [guard](https://github.com/guard/guard) but is much more since the 0.7.0 version.